HouGroup/mdgo/docs/source/introduction.rst

      * alkali, ammonium, and halide monovalent ions by Jensen and Jorgensen

-     * alkali and halide monovalent ions by Joung† and Cheatham
+     * alkali and halide monovalent ions by Joung and Cheatham

      * alkali and alkaline-earth metal cations by Åqvist